Channel catfish: Communication

 The channel catfish is adapted to limited light conditions.
-Members of the genus Ictalurus, which inhabit muddy waters, do not depend solely on visual cues.
-Instead, they are known to rely heavily on chemotaxic cues.
+Members of the genus Ictalurus, which lives in muddy waters with very bad sight, do not depend solely on visual cues.
+Instead, they are known to rely heavily on chemotactic cues.
 Sound production may be another important means of communication among channel catfish and other species living in turbid habitats.

 Chemical communication

-The North American channel catfish is an ostariophysan, or a bony fish occupying a freshwater habitat.
-These fishes are known to produce club cells and alarm substances for communication purposes.
+The North American channel catfish is an ostariophysan, or a bony fish living in freshwater habitats.
+Channel catfish are known to produce club cells and alarm substances for communication purposes.
 Both the fish's habitat and the presence of chemosensory cells covering the body are presumably the results of favored selection for this method of communication.
 Catfishes are capable of producing and recognizing individual specific pheromones.
 Through these pheromones, a catfish can identify not only the species and sex of a conspecific, but also its age, size, reproductive state, or hierarchical social status.

 Territoriality in channel catfish is identifiable by a change in body odor, which is recognizable by other members of the same species.
 This chemical change in the amino-acid composition of the skin mucus can be noted by chromatographic methods, and are not long-lasting; rather, they last only long enough to communicate to other fish in the vicinity.
 Changes may be the result of the release of the contents of the club cells.
-These cells do not open directly to the surface of the skin, but injury caused by fighting and other agonistic behaviors may release the cells’ contents.
+These cells do not open directly to the surface of the skin, but injury caused by fighting and other agonistic behaviors may release the cells' contents.
 Since catfish have a dominance hierarchy system, information relative to the change of status of any fish is important in recognition of the social strata.

 Signal distinction

 In the channel catfish, while a communication signal is directed toward the receiver and contains a specific message, an information signal is a part of the general existence of the individual or the group.
 For example, release of an alarm signal will communicate danger, but the individual's recognition odor is only an information signal identifying one fish from another.
 With regards to the function and contents of the club cells, the club cells may serve different functions throughout the fish's lifecycle.
-Variation in the contents of the club cells’ information signals therefore may change with the species’ needs at different stages of life.
+Variation in the contents of the club cells' information signals therefore may change with the species' needs at different stages of life.